Generic Name: methyltestosterone (METH-il-tes-TOS-ter-one)

 Some MEDICINES MAY INTERACT with Android.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Anticoagulants (eg, warfarin), carbamazepine, insulin, or oxyphenbutazone because the risk of side effects may be increased by Android
+- Anticoagulants (eg, warfarin), carbamazepine, insulin, or oxyphenbutazone because the risk of their side effects may be increased by Android

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Android may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.